reframejs/reframe/docs/usage-manual.md

 If you are app is html-static then you can deploy it to a static host.

-The `$ reframe deploy-static` command will automatically deploy your app.
+The `$ reframe deploy-static` command will then automatically deploy your app.
-The command works with any static host that integrates with git such as [Netlify](https://www.netlify.com/) or
+It works with any static host that integrates with Git such as [Netlify](https://www.netlify.com/) or
 [GitHub Pages](https://pages.github.com/).

-Your app is html-static and can be statically deployed if all your page configs have `htmlStatic: true`:
+Your app is html-static and can be statically deployed if all your page configs have `htmlStatic: true`.
 In that case,
 all HTMLs are rendered at build-time, your app consists of static assets only,